 Question 9.
-Does the company have a clear position on the avoidance of meat from animals that have not been subjected to pre-slaughter stunning, or (in the case of finfish) meat from animals that have not been rendered insensible?
-Rationale It is essential to render an animal unconscious before it is slaughted in order for it to be insensible to pain, discomfort and stress, until death occurs. ered Scoring No stated position.
-0 The company has made a partial commitment to avoid the use of meat from animals that have not been subjected to pre- slaughter stunning or from finfish that have not been rendered insensible but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company has made a partial commitment to avoid the use of meat from animals that have not been subjected to pre- 3 slaughter stunning or from finfish that have not been rendered insensible and the scope (in terms of geography, species and products) is clearly defined.
-Universal commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible across all species, own-brand and other branded products and geographies.
+Does the company have a clear position on the avoidance of me from animals that have not been subjected to pre-slaughter stunr or (in the case of finfish) meat from animals that have not been rendered insensible?
+Rationale It is essential to render an animal unconscious before it is slaughted in order for it to be insensible to pain, discomfort and stress, until coccurs.
+Scoring No stated position.
+0 The company has made a partial commitment to avoid the use of meat from animals that have not been subjected to preslaughter stunning or from finfish that have not been rendered insensible but the scope (in terms of geography, species or products) is not clearly defined.
+1 The company has made a partial commitment to avoid the use of meat from animals that have not been subjected to preslaughter stunning or from finfish that have not been rendered insensible and the scope (in terms of geography, species and products) is clearly defined.
+3 Universal commitment to avoid the use of meat from animals that have not been subjected to pre-slaughter stunning or from finfish that have not been rendered insensible across all species, own-brand and other branded products and geographies.
 5 (Max Score 5) Explanatory Notes This question was looking for a clear commitment to the use of stunning (typically using carbon dioxide or electrical stunning methods) to render animals unconscious immediately prior to slaughter (or rendered insensible in the case of finfish) Simply stating compliance with legislation was not treated as a proxy for having a clear commitment to pre-slaughter stunning.
-The reasons are (a) legislation may not be comprehensive, (b) commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation absent.
-Companies that stated that they complied with legislation absent.
+The reasons are (a) legislation may not be comprehensive, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
 Companies that stated that they complied with legislation but did not have a formal policy were awarded zero points.
-Similarly, simply stating compliance with a farm assurance standard that requires pre-slaughter stunning was not treated proxy for having a clearly stated position, unless the commitm to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitm to the avoidance of meat from animals that have not been subjected to pre-slaughter stunning).
-Companies that made a commitment to pre-slaughter stunnir but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point.
-Companies that described the actions taken (e.g. the installar of CCTV in abattoirs) but did not make a formal policy commitment to pre-slaughter stunning were awarded a score zero points for this question.
-Some companies made exceptions to requirements for pre-slaughter stunning to account for religious concerns (e.g. for H meat for Muslim communities, Kosher or Shechita meat for Jew communities).
-In these situations, so long as the scope of the exception was clear, companies were awarded 3 points for th question. a g. n is ation as a ent nent ng tion of lalal vish minimised wherever possible and journeys should be kept as shor possible.
-Specifically, any transport of a live animal that exceeds hours, from loading to unloading, has been shown to decrease welfare significantly.
-In the case of farmed fish, handling practice and water quality conditions, particularly oxygenation, can have significant impact on welfare.
-8 es Scoring No stated position.
+Similarly, simply stating compliance with a farm assurance standard that requires pre-slaughter stunning was not treated as or

+Question 10.
+Does the company have a clear position on the avoidance of lon distance live transportation? g Rationale When being transported, animals can experience hunger, thirst, discomfort, pain, frustration, fear and distress, as well as physical welfare problems including injury, disease, and, in the worst cases, death.
+For these reasons, transport of live animals should be minimised wherever possible and journeys should be kept as short as possible.
+Specifically, any transport of a live animal that exceeds 8 hours, from loading to unloading, has been shown to decrease welfare significantly.
+In the case of farmed fish, handling practices and water quality conditions, particularly oxygenation, can have a significant impact on welfare.
+Scoring No stated position.
 0 The company has made a partial commitment to avoid the use of long distance transport but the scope (in terms of geography, species or products) is not clearly defined.
 1 The company has made a partial commitment to avoid the use of long distance transport and the scope (in terms of geography, species and products) is clearly defined.
 3 Universal commitment to avoidance of long distance live transportation across all species, own-brand and other branded products and geographies.
-5 (Max Score 5) Explanatory Notes This question was looking for a clear commitment to the avoidance of long distance live transportation, where long distance was defined as eight hours or more from loading to unloading.
-Simply stating compliance with legislation was not treated as proxy for having a clear commitment to the avoidance of long distance live transportation.
-The reasons are (a) legislation more not be comprehensive, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that state that they complied with legislation but did not have a formal policy were, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance standard that imposes limits on transportation times was not treated as a proxy for having a clearly stated position, unless the commitment to the avoidance of long-distance transport) an the maximum journey time was specified.
-Companies that stated that transport distances are low (e.g. because of local sourcing, or the geographic boundaries of thareas where they operate) were not considered to have made policy commitment to the avoidance of long distance live transport. ng ay h ated the ce d he de a
+5 (Max Score 5)